Police: 3 dead, at least 11 wounded in Philadelphia shooting

 “You can imagine there were hundreds of individuals just enjoying South Street, as they do every single weekend, when this shooting broke out,” Pace said.

-Authorities say no arrests have been made but that two weapons were recovered.
+Two handguns were recovered, including one with an extended magazine, police said.
+No arrests have been made.

-The department said on Twitter to avoid the area and that several people were injured.
+The department said on Twitter to avoid the area.
+South Street is known for its entertainment venues and night life with multiple bars, restaurants and businesses.